jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="Superphysics" >}}
 By finding consistent patterns.
 If all five continents have oral tradition of faeries and pixie dust that survive up to modern times, then there's some reality to it.
-But we find that there are none, so we cross it out.
+But we find that there are none, so we cross it out as untrue.

+Truth is the equality of perceptions.
+We're after true patterns that lead to the single truth, as the cause behind an issue or problem.

 The most common pattern in all human societies is the belief in an afterlife or another type of reality, and so we drill down on that.
 {{< /l >}}